CodeGator/CG.Green/README.md

 ### What are the main dependencies?

 One of the main goals of this project is to minimize dependencies on 3rd party libraries.
-Where third party libraries are used, we try to ensure that they are well established and actively in development.
+Where third party libraries are used, we try to ensure that they are well established and actively developed / supported.

 * [Duende](https://duendesoftware.com/) (The library formerly known as IdentityServer4)